 Some liver cancer patients experience feelings of hopelessness, depression, guilt and/or anger after being diagnosed.
-Our chaplains provide spiritual support for you and your family to help you cope with the disease and its treatment.
+Our chaplains are available to provide spiritual support for you and your family to help you cope with the disease and its treatment.

 Throughout your liver cancer treatment, our chaplains are available 24 hours a day, seven days a week for visitation, counsel, prayer, patient rights issues and grief and bereavement counseling.

 The pastoral care team will treat you with great sensitivity and respect to your religious background and traditions.
 If you would be more comfortable seeing clergy from your own faith affiliation, we will contact local clergy to meet your specific religious needs.